scottwater/blog/blog/_posts/2019-02-20-your-response.md

 ---
 layout: post
-title: "Bugs are Inenvitable.
+title: "Bugs are Inevitable.
 Your Response is What Matters"
 date: 2019-02-20 08:22:29 -0500
 tags:
 image: /assets/images/posts/wasd_sorry.png
 ---

 Bug, defects, delays, etc will always happen.
-With good practices you can minimize them, but they will always exist.
+With good practices, you can minimize them, but they will always exist.

 You can however control **how you respond to them**.
 This message from [WASD][1] is exceptional.
 [^1]